hiperlang/hiperlang.org/README.md

 cd hiperlang.org/docs
 ```

-3. Start a file-serving HTTP server in the current folder.
-You can use Python:
+3. Start a file-serving HTTP server in the current directory (eg. using Python):

 ```
 python -m http.server 8080